‘Success is a journey we take together.’

 Towards the end of 2017 the Governing Bodies of two of Bridgnorth’s largest primary schools, Castlefields and St Leonards voted to join with Oldbury Wells and Alveley as members of B.A.S.T.
 With the three primary schools serving over 700 pupils there is now a wealth of expertise to enhance teaching and learning and continue to raise standards.

 The excellent SATs results provide a secure foundation for future development of a rich and engaging curriculum, ensuring all pupils have a well-rounded education and enjoy the diversity of school life.
-Pupils already participate in a wide range of sporting and outdoor learning activities and there are strong community links including the local church and the Seven Valley Country Park.
+Pupils already participate in a wide range of sporting and outdoor learning activities and there are strong community links including the local church and the Severn Valley Country Park.
 We are also grateful to the Friends of Alveley School for their support, both financial and practical.

 We are continuing to update this website as a reference point for information about the school but also to give a glimpse into school life throughout the year.
 We hope you will find it useful and informative.